Penlee House Gallery and Museum

 - Silver level needed to organise an event

-- Gold level needed to gain feedback in response to the lm that they had made Penlee House offered their gallery as a location to do all of these things.
+- Gold level needed to gain feedback in response to the film that they had made.
+Penlee House offered their gallery as a location to do all of these things.

 WHO DID IT?

 The project was split into two stages.
 During the day there were nine Bronze Arts Award students and six Silver.
 During the evening another 19 Bronze Arts Award students and one Gold student joined them.

 The Arts Award Co-ordinator worked with the schools Community and Music Co-ordinator to develop a range of activities suitable for different levels of Arts Award and the assessment was done by the Community and Music Co-ordinator.